interNFT/use-cases/use-cases-working-draft.md

 ### 2.5 Art Tokens

-Art Tokens contain the rights to a registered patent or copyright material.
+Art Tokens contain the rights to a registered patent or copyright material or function as the certificate of authenticity and/or certificate of ownership.
 These rights may be protected by intellectual property laws.

 Art Token metadata describes the art, which may be patented or copyright physical or virtual materials, together with associated licenses and claims.